cortexlabs/nucleus/README.md

 When deploying a Nucleus model server within a K8s pod, there are some things to keep in mind:
 * A readiness probe can be added to check when `/run/workspace/api_readiness.txt` is present on the filesystem.
 This is highly recommended as otherwise, your pod could refuse requests before it's ready.
 * A shared volume (at `/mnt`) between the handler container and the TFS container is necessary.
 This is only necessary when the `type` is of `tensorflow`.
+* The host of the TFS container has to be specified in the model server config (`model-server-config.yaml`) so that the handler container can connect to it.
+This is only necessary when the `type` is of `tensorflow`.

 ## Multi-model